mdonega/hep-datanalysis-jb/README.md

-## Statistical Methods and Analysis Techniques in Experimental Physics: the jupyter book
+# Statistical Methods and Analysis Techniques in Experimental Physics: the Jupyter Book

 These notes are part of the supporting material used for the ETHZ Master-level course: